coolneighbors/unWISE-verse/README.md

 ```

 ### Executing program
-* ZPipe allows the user to download and upload, just download, or just upload targets to a subject set in Zooniverse
+* unWISE-verse allows the user to download and upload, just download, or just upload targets to a subject set in Zooniverse

 * If you intend to download data from the unWISE catologue, this program requires a list of targets.
 	* The targets should be provided in a csv file as follows: